 The powerful sketch engine of Shapr3D makes a lot of the tools you use in Rhino unnecessary.

 - Basic interaction and tools

-The Apple Pencil is your main tool for modeling in Shapr3D—you don’t have to use complicated menus or buttons.
+The Apple Pencil, mouse, and trackpad are your main tools for modeling in Shapr3D—you don’t have to use complicated menus or buttons.
 The app still provides many tools that are similar to Rhino commands, including boolean operations, lofts, sweeps, transformations, etc.

 Shapr3D supports file formats, including the industry standard STL, that help you seamlessly integrate the app into your existing workflow:

 - STEP, IGES, X_T (export and import)

 When you transfer data between Rhino and Shapr3D, the STEP file format is your best choice.
 You want to set the precision settings of Rhino to the most accurate values that your modeling process allows, since Shapr3D works better with accurate solid models.

 When you export a solid model from Rhino, make sure that all the faces are joined.
 Otherwise, some modeling operations may fail in Shapr3D.
 However, you can also transfer non-solid bodies’ polysurfaces, surfaces, or 3D curves from Rhino to Shapr3D, and use them in all kinds of modeling operations such as lofts and sweeps.

 Keep in mind that you can find Rhino features in Shapr3D.
 They’re just named differently:

 To learn more about using Shapr3D, check out our video tutorials.